INDEX MATCH in Google Sheets – flexible Vlookup for your spreadsheets

 3. Fine-tune the conditions using the predefined operators (contains, =, not empty, between, etc.).

-Tweak the conditions in Multiple VLOOKUP Matches.
+Tweak the conditions in Filter and Extract Data.

 You will also be able to: